Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

 In practice, as $p(\vec{x})$ is unknown, $C(\vec{\theta})$ is approximated from the features in the training set:

 We can now write a function proportional to the prior with the consistency condition included:

 where $p(\vec{\theta})$ is the prior without the consistency condition.

-\section{Degree of supervision and alternative forms of prior knowledge}
+\subsection{Degree of supervision and alternative forms of prior knowledge}

-The architecture presented so far focused mainly on the use of Bayesian neural networks in a supervised learning setting.
-However in real world applications, getting ground truth labels can be expensive, and new learning strategies should be adopted \cite{qi2019small}.
-We now present how to adapt Bayesian neural networks for different degrees of supervision.
-While doing so, we also demonstrate how PGMs in general and Bayesian Belief networks in particular are useful to design or interpret learning strategies.

-In particular, the formulation of the Bayesian posterior, which is derived from the different PGMs presented below (Figs.~\ref{fig:pgmnlclass},\ref{fig:pgmdataaugm}, and \ref{fig:pgmtlssl}), can be used (Sec.\ref{sec:reg-prior}) to obtain a suitable loss function for a maximum a posteriori estimator in the case where a point estimate neural network is sufficient for the considered use cases.
+The architecture presented in Section~\ref{sec:pgmimpl} focuses mainly on the use of BNNs in a supervised learning setting.
+However, in real world applications, obtaining ground-truth labels can be expensive.
+Thus, new learning strategies should be adopted \cite{qi2019small}.
+We will now present how to adapt BNNs for different degrees of supervision.
+While doing so, we will also demonstrate how PGMs in general and BBNs in particular are useful in designing or interpreting learning strategies.
+In particular, the formulation of the Bayesian posterior, which is derived from the different PGMs presented in Figure~\ref{fig:pgm_models}, can also be used for a point estimate neural network to obtain a suitable loss function to search for an MAP estimator for the parameters (Section~\ref{sec:reg-prior}).
+We also provide a practical example in the Supplementary Material (Practical Example II) to illustrate how such strategies can be implemented for an actual BNN.

-\subsection{Noisy labels and semi-supervised learning}
+\subsubsection{Noisy labels and semi-supervised learning}

-The inputs in the training sets can be uncertain, either because the labels $D_{\vec{y}}$ are corrupted by noise \cite{NIPS2013_5073}, or because a number of points are unlabelled, i.e., the setting for a semi-supervised learning approach.